Paul Bourget: Life

 Études et portraits, first published in 1888, contains impressions of Bourget's stay in England and Ireland—especially reminiscences of the months which he spent at Oxford and in 1891 Sensations d'Italie, notes of a tour in that country, revealed a fresh phase of his powers; and Outre-Mer (1895), a book in two volumes, is his critical journal of a visit to the United States in 1893.
-Also in 1891 appeared the novel Coeur de Femme, and Nouveaux Pastels, "types" of the characters of men, the sequel to a similar gallery of female types (Pastels, 1890).
-His later novels include La Terre Promise (1892); Cosmopolis (1892), a psychological novel, with Rome as a background; Une Idylle tragique (1896); La Duchesse bleue (1897); Le Fantôme (1901); Les Deux Sœurs (1905); and some volumes of shorter stories—Complications Sentimentales (1896), the powerful Drames de famille (1898), and Un Homme d'Affaires (1900).
+Also in 1891 appeared the novel Coeur de femme, and Nouveaux pastels, "types" of the characters of men, the sequel to a similar gallery of female types (Pastels, 1890).
+His later novels include La Terre promise (1892); Cosmopolis (1892), a psychological novel with Rome as a background; Une idylle tragique (1896); La Duchesse bleue (1897); Le Fantôme (1901); Les Deux Sœurs (1905); and some volumes of shorter stories—Complications sentimentales (1896), Drames de famille (1898), and Un homme d'affaires (1900).
 L'Etape (1902) was a study of the inability of a family raised too rapidly from the peasant class to adapt itself to new conditions.
-This powerful study of contemporary manners was followed by Un Divorce (1904), a defence of the Roman Catholic position that divorce is a violation of natural laws.
-He was admitted to the Académie française in 1894, and in 1895 was promoted to be an officer of the Légion d'honneur, having received the decoration of the order ten years before.
+This study of contemporary manners was followed by Un Divorce (1904), a defence of the Roman Catholic position that divorce is a violation of natural laws.
+He was admitted to the Académie Française in 1894, and in 1895 was promoted to be an officer of the Légion d'honneur, having received the decoration of the order ten years before.

-Several new novels were to follow, including La Vie Passe (1910), Le Sens de la Mort (1915), Lazarine (1917), Némésis (1918), and Laurence Albani (1920), as well as three volumes of short stories and plays, La Barricade (1910) and Le Tribun (1912).
-Two other plays, Un Cas de Conscience (1910) and La Crise (1912) were written by him in collaboration with others.
-A volume of critical studies appeared in 1912, and another set of travel sketches, Le Démon du Midi, in 1914.
+Several new novels were to follow, including La Vie passe (1910), Le Sens de la mort (1915), Lazarine (1917), Némésis (1918), and Laurence Albani (1920), as well as three volumes of short stories and plays, La Barricade (1910) and Le Tribun (1912).
+He wrote two other plays, Un cas de conscience (1910) and La Crise (1912), in collaboration with others.
+A volume of his critical studies appeared in 1912, and another set of travel sketches, Le Démon du midi, in 1914.

-On 16 March 1914, he was present in the offices of the newspaper, Le Figaro when the newspaper's editor, his friend Gaston Calmette, was shot and killed by Henriette Caillaux, the wife of a former Prime Minister of France.
+On 16 March 1914, he was present in the offices of the newspaper Le Figaro when the newspaper's editor, his friend Gaston Calmette, was shot and killed by Henriette Caillaux, the wife of a former Prime Minister of France.
 Her subsequent trial caused an enormous scandal at the time.

 He was a contributor to Le Visage de l'Italie, a 1929 book about Italy prefaced by Benito Mussolini.

 Bourget died on Christmas Day 1935, aged 83, in Paris.